Thursday, 27 October 2011

 The other group on the Westminster Bridge Road facade, 'World Beyond', is supposed to represent humanity supporting the world.
 Three shrugged, downward-looking, muscular men hold a globe surrounded by symbols of uncertain import.
 On top, a pair of bronze figures adopt painfully grotesque poses.
 For a symbol of a forward-looking local authority, it is deeply pessimistic.

-Alderman Cotton never got his debate but the tide was clearly turning against Cole.
+Alderman Cotton never got his debate but the tide was clearly turning against Cole, who was later sacked.

 Labels: